 Usage Of The Table At Trinity River East Campus-Center For Health Professions

-Anatomy & Physiology students used the virtual scalpel and rotation tools to view complex anatomical structures in human body.
-The ability to remove overlying anatomy and expose structural relationships was also beneficial.
+Anatomy and Physiology students were able to use virtual scalpel and rotation tools to view sections of the body.
+The ability to remove overlying anatomical structures and expose structural relationships was also beneficial.
 Students also attested that the Table made learning easier and more efficient thanks to the undo feature, among others.

 Usage Of Clinical Content Library At Northeast Campus

 Groups of 6 to 8 students review anatomy and pathophysiology content in labs by using the Table.
 Students have the ability to review anatomy from all angles, which helps them better conceptualize unique pathologies

 Research & Benefits Of The Table As A Study Tool

-The Table was used in intermediate and advanced courses during lecture and small group components.
-The Table was found to be most beneficial when learning complex anatomical structures such as the shoulder girdle and bony thorax.
-Students were also asked to manipulate the cadaver into correct positioning along with formatting the case images.
-Overall, they were encouraged to use the Table as a study tool.
+The Table was used in intermediate and advanced procedure courses during lecture and small group components.
+They found the Table most beneficial when learning complex anatomical structures such as the shoulder girdle and bony thorax.
+Students were also asked to manipulate the cadaver into correct positioning along with rotating, cropping, and formatting the case images.
+Overall, students were encouraged to use the Table as a study tool for upcoming exams.